Grassland: Tundra grasslands

 Similar to montane grasslands, polar Arctic tundra can have grasses, but high soil moisture means that few tundras are grass-dominated today.
 However, during the Pleistocene glacial periods (commonly referred to as ice ages), a grassland known as steppe-tundra or mammoth steppe occupied large areas of the Northern Hemisphere.
 These areas were very cold and arid and featured sub-surface permafrost (hence tundra) but were nevertheless productive grassland ecosystems supporting a wide variety of fauna.
 As the temperature increased and the climate became wetter at the beginning of the Holocene much of the mammoth steppe transitioned to forest, while the drier parts in central Eurasia remained as a grassland, becoming the modern Eurasian steppe.

 Desert and xeric

 Also called desert grasslands, they are composed of sparse grassland ecoregions located in the deserts and xeric shrublands biome.
-Temperature extremes and low amount of rainfall characterise these kinds of grasslands.
+Temperature extremes and low amounts of rainfall characterise these kinds of grasslands.
 Therefore, plants and animals are well adapted to minimize water loss.